 Somewhat calmer now that we had satellite assistance, I took inspiration from a certain book and decided to take it stage by stage (or rather page by page) and tackle the journey in short hops, giving wide berth to any area that looked large, urban and complicated.
 Three years earlier as a passenger along with my companions, we’d followed a mainly motorway almost due south route which I still basically remembered.
 Now I was pilot in command, I wanted to stick to smaller quiet roads and take a more easterly track than before – but we had to start somewhere.
 I programmed the satnav for a Rouen direction avoiding motorways like the plague (the actual option available was somewhat less explicit, unfortunately), took a deep breath and gingerly pointed the van back towards civilisation.

 I’ve never used a satnav before, but then I’d never driven outside of the UK before and had been really worried about forgetting to drive on the ‘wrong’ side of the road, especially at roundabouts and junctions.
 After the initial terror of disembarking, however, I settled relatively quickly into the new regime and tucked the offside wheels into the right hand kerb with determined intimacy – I wasn’t going to overtake for anything!
 There were plenty of other hazards to worry about.
 The satnav was purely an audio aid, as being fully occupied with trying to remember speed limits in kilometres and concentrate on the inner dial of the speedo so as not to lapse into mph, I didn’t dare risk the distraction of trying to follow the display.
-Overhead traffic lights were a new and startling concept – never expecting to see them up there – and frequently didn’t!
+Overhead traffic lights were a new and startling concept, never expecting to see them up there – and frequently didn’t!
 It was a good thing that the roads were still quiet as I began to learn about continental driving the hard way.

 We wound our way through a housing estate, bouncing over speed ramps and gradually emerged into open country.
 A huge modern concrete bridge towered above us carrying the motorway towards Paris.
-I began to feel a bit better as we left the ‘burbs behind, taking it steady, totally dependant on the satnav to guide us.
-So it was, about an hour later that we found ourselves directed into a small and lifeless industrial estate and ordered to ‘take the ferry’ to which the immediate response was what ferry???
+I began to feel a bit better as we left the ‘burbs behind, taking it steady, totally dependent on the satnav to guide us.
+So it was, about an hour later that we found ourselves directed into a small and lifeless industrial estate and ordered to ‘Take the ferry’ to which the immediate response was what ferry???
 I drove round the block in all possible directions, but there was a definite lack of water and no signs to indicate anything remotely nautical, so I parked on some waste ground next to a cluster of recycling bins to have words with my navigator.
-Further requests for a Rouen type course were met with repeated instructions to ‘take the ferry,’ but the onscreen directions didn’t seem to know where this mythical vessel was either.
+Further requests for a Rouen type course were met with repeated instructions to ‘Take the ferry,’ but the onscreen directions didn’t seem to know where this mythical vessel was either.
 Faced with implacable computer logic, I studied the map once more, chose a different aiming point in the same direction as Rouen and what d’you know, the obsession with imaginary ferries vanished.

 It was not yet mid morning but the heat was relentless.
 Making our way into a deserted narrow town, I stopped at a T-junction where the main traffic lights had been replaced by a temporary set.
 A red light was showing and suddenly a flashing amber lit up beneath it.
 There was no green light.
-I remembered that flashing amber meant proceed with caution – but red for stop and flashing amber at the same time could seriously confuse a stupid person!
+I remembered that flashing amber meant proceed with caution, but red for stop and flashing amber at the same time could seriously confuse a stupid person!
 Fortunately the only other car on the road appeared behind us and its impatient beep was encouragement enough to proceed.

 A love/hate relationship began to develop with the satnav after being directed the wrong way up several one way streets, or catapulted onto a peage when I’d programmed to avoid motorways: my stress levels rocketed as we were funnelled into a row of automated barriers from which there was no escape, and all naturally arranged for the convenience of left-hand drive vehicles.
-Switching off the engine, I grabbed the keys and ran round to the machine on the passenger side, which spat out a ticket and immediately raised the barrier as I scuttled back to start the van, expecting a karate chop to the roof in punishment for my tardiness as we squeaked through.
+I grabbed the keys and ran round to the machine on the passenger side, which spat out a ticket and immediately raised the barrier as I scuttled back to start the van, expecting a karate chop to the roof in punishment for my tardiness as we squeaked through.
 Then I had to do it all again to get off at the next exit!
 Imagine that with the gyro on the back as well.